Financial planning tools and services to put you on the path to the future you want

-Fiduciary duty?
-If you are not exactly sure what that means, you are not alone.
-But, how can a concept that should be so important for anyone seeking help with retirement, investments, savings and all personal finance matters be so little known and so little used?
+If you are not exactly sure what fiduciary means, you are not alone.
+However, this concept is important for anyone who is seeking help with retirement, investments, savings, and all personal finance matters.

-The term fiduciary derives from the Latin fiducia, meaning “trust” and it means that a person acting as a fiduciary for you has a legal or moral obligation to put your needs and interests before any needs or interests of themselves.
+The term fiduciary is derived from the Latin fiducia, which means “trust.”
+Any person acting as a fiduciary for you has a legal or moral obligation to put your needs and interests before any of their own needs or interests.

 The word fiduciary is both a noun and an adjective.

-Fiduciaries work for the benefit of the individuals they serve, they are responsible for avoiding “self-dealing,” or conflicts of interests in which the potential benefit to the them is at odds with what is best for the person who trusts in them.
+Fiduciaries work for the benefit of the individuals they serve, and they are responsible for avoiding “self-dealing,” or conflicts of interests in which the potential benefit to them is at odds with what is best for the person who is paying for their services.

-A trustee of a trust is a common type of fiduciary, however, fiduciaries can include people and companies such as banks, title firms, attorneys, stock brokers and financial advisors.
+A trustee of a trust is a common type of fiduciary.
+However, fiduciaries can also include people – primarily stockbrokers and financial advisors – and companies, such as banks, title firms, and attorneys.

-A financial planner has the fiduciary duty to provide advice and investment recommendations that are in the best interest of his or her clients.
+A financial planner with a fiduciary responsibility is obligated to provide advice and investment recommendations that are in the best interest of their clients.

 When it comes to serving the best interests of their clients, some financial planners and investment advisers are subject, by law, to the legal standard of fiduciary duty.

-This legal obligation originates from certain federal statutes, most notably the Investment Advisers Act of 1940, a section of which generally prohibits an adviser from engaging in any practice that is fraudulent, deceptive or manipulative, according to the The Institute for the Fiduciary Standard.
+This legal obligation originates from certain federal statutes, most notably the Investment Advisers Act of 1940, a section of which generally prohibits an adviser from engaging in any practice that is fraudulent, deceptive, or manipulative.

 Investment advisors typically carry Series 65 or Series 66 licenses, which are competency examinations administered by the Financial Industry Regulatory Authority (FINRA) on behalf of the North American Securities Administrators Association.